jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (iii) any other address of the person, if they have notified the Commissioner that they accept delivery at the address.
   (d)
 (2) For the purposes of the delivery of income information, a person’s contact address is the address described in subsection (1)﻿(a) to (c).

+### 14H Publishing
+(1) This section applies for the purposes of this Act, the Income Tax Act 2007, and the Goods and Services Tax Act 1985, unless the context requires otherwise.
+(2) A requirement in these Acts for the Commissioner to publish means the Commissioner must make the information accessible and available to the public, including by providing the information on an internet site maintained by or on behalf of the Inland Revenue Department.

 ## Part 2A — Taxpayer's tax obligations